gleba/alak/README.md

 This Ideas of the future is prefect for state machines.
-Maybe the best alternative to 'event buses' and RxJs, etc...
+Maybe the best alternative to 'event buses' and RxJs, Ramda, etc...

 [See tests as examples](https://github.com/gleba/alak/blob/master/tests/)